Something Beautiful (Miley Cyrus album): Commercial performance

 In the United States, Something Beautiful debuted at number four on the Billboard 200, earning 44,000 album-equivalent units, including 27,000 pure album sales, becoming Cyrus' fifteenth top 10 album.
-However, it only stayed one week at the top 10 before falling down to position #104 in its seccond week and leaving the chart in its third week; it is her shortest-charting album to date.
+However, it only stayed one week at the top 10 before falling down to position #102 in its second week and leaving the chart in its third week.
+It is her shortest-charting album to date.
 Within the United Kingdom, it entered at number three on the UK Albums Chart, becoming the highest new entry of the week and Cyrus' seventh top 10 album.
 Elsewhere, it opened at number four on Australia's ARIA Albums Chart.